themushroomsound/waapitools/README.md

 ![image](https://github.com/user-attachments/assets/033f2422-3a67-4d12-9179-e972c34d2096)

+**Usage:**
+* Select an object in the actor-mixer hierarchy
+* Edit the search and replace strings
+* Check the changes and commit them to Wwise

 ## 6. Creator

 The Creator helps with the batch creation of children to the currently selected object, from an object type, a list of names and a common prefix.

 ![creator](https://github.com/user-attachments/assets/87c3c356-41c5-43ee-a766-2cdc566bfcf8)

+**Usage:**
+* Select an parent object in your Wwise project
+* Choose an object type to create
+* Fill in the list of the names you want to give your new objects
+* Optionnally, choose a common prefix for all your new objects
+* Check the pending objects list
+* Commit the new objects to Wwise

 ## 7. Nester